junxit/us-congress-bills-115/bill.md

     > - **(b)** *Program components* In carrying out the program required under subsection (a), the Secretary shall—
     >   - **(1)** formulate scientific goals for low-dose radiation basic research in the United States;
     >   - **(2)** identify ongoing scientific challenges for understanding the long-term effects of ionizing radiation on biological systems;
-    >   - **(3)** develop a long-term strategic and pri­or­i­tized basic research agenda to address such scientific challenges in coordination with other research efforts;
+    >   - **(3)** develop a long-term strategic and prioritized basic research agenda to address such scientific challenges in coordination with other research efforts;
     >   - **(4)** leverage the collective body of knowledge from existing low-dose radiation research; and
     >   - **(5)** engage with other Federal agencies, research communities, and potential users of information produced under this section, including institutions concerning radiation research, medical physics, radiology, health physics, and emergency response.
     > - **(c)** *Coordination* In carrying out the program, the Secretary, in coordination with the Physical Science Subcommittee of the National Science and Technology Council, shall—